 Emmylou Harris & The Nash Ramblers Reunite

-Emmylou Harris’ At The Ryman helped spearhead efforts to refurbish the Ryman Auditorium renovations in the 1990s when the venue was facing potential demolition after the Grand Ole Opry found a new home.
-Harris and her acoustic band, the Nash Ramblers performed three nights in a row at the historic Ryman Auditorium in 1991, which were later released in January 1992 on her famous At the Ryman live album.
-The concerts’ and album’s high acclaim renewed interest in reviving the Ryman Auditorium.
+Emmylou Harris’ At The Ryman helped spearhead efforts to refurbish Ryman Auditorium’s renovations in the 1990’s when the venue was facing potential demolition after the Grand Ole Opry found a new home.
+Harris and her acoustic band, the Nash Ramblers, performed three nights in a row at the historic Ryman Auditorium in 1991, which were later released in January 1992 on her famous At the Ryman live album.
+The concerts’ and album’s high acclaim renewed interest in reviving Ryman Auditorium.

-Ryman Auditorium honored as Venue of the Year (small capacity) at the annual ACM Honors & Awards show airing on CBS-TV.
+August 24, 2017 – Ryman Auditorium was honored as Venue of the Year (small capacity) at the annual ACM Honors & Awards show airing on CBS-TV.

-Tom Ryman and Lula C. Naff Honored With Stars on Music City Walk of Fame
+Tom Ryman and Lula C. Naff Are Honored With Stars on Music City Walk of Fame

-The Nashville Convention and Visitors Bureau honored Ryman Auditorium historical icons Captain Tom Ryman and Lula C. Naff for their central roles in creating and developing the Ryman along with country music super group Little Big Town, inducting each into the Music City Walk of Fame.
-The induction took place Sept.
-14 in celebration of the historic venue’s 125th anniversary, receiving the 75th, 76th and 77th stars on the Music City Walk of Fame, which recognizes inductees for their significant contributions to preserving the musical heritage of Nashville and for contributing to the world through song or other industry collaboration.
+September 14, 2017 – The Nashville Convention and Visitors Bureau honored Ryman Auditorium historical icons Captain Tom Ryman and Lula C. Naff for their central roles in creating and developing the Ryman, along with country music super group Little Big Town, inducting each into the Music City Walk of Fame.
+The induction took place on September 14, in celebration of the historic venue’s 125th anniversary.
+The stars received the 75th, 76th, and 77th stars on the Music City Walk of Fame, which recognizes inductees for their significant contributions to preserving the musical heritage of Nashville and for contributing to the world through song or other industry collaboration.